Longer-Term Outlook

 • Technicals (QQEW, equal-weight Nasdaq 100) tend to lead the general market (RSP, equal-weight S&P 500) - UP

-• McClellan Summation of Advances & Declines of Nasdaq (slope) - FLAT
+• McClellan Summation of Advances & Declines of Nasdaq (slope) - DOWN

 • 52-Week Highs and Lows (excluding ETFs) - DOWN